scala/scala-parallel-collections/README.md

 ### Cross-building: dependency

-This module is published only for the Scala 2.13 and 3.0 series, so in a cross-built project, the dependency should take this form:
+This module is published only for the Scala 3 and 2.13, so in a cross-built project, the dependency should take this form:

 ```scala